dockersamples/workshop-agentic-compose/01-llm-api-basics/README.md

     This is because the entire stack of messages is being submitted for each and every interaction with the model.

 > [!IMPORTANT]
-> Models have no notion of memory or history on their own - **they are statless.** All messages in the stack are sent to the API in order to support history and context.
+> Models have no notion of memory or history on their own - **they are stateless.** All messages in the stack are sent to the API in order to support history and context.
 This is why context length is an important consideration.

 ## Segment Two: The system prompt